Sue: Great. Invisible monsters again. I bet this is another cheap one.

 Sue: He should have propped himself against a wall first.
 That won’t do his back any good.

-Sue: It’s a deadly strain of man-flu.
+Sue: It must be a deadly strain of man-flu.
 Bloody fellas.

-Leela and Lowe take the Doctor to the Bi-Al medical Foundation in the TARDIS.
-The facility’s brilliant white interior dazzles Sue.
+Leela and Lowe take the Doctor to the Bi-Al medical Foundation in the TARDIS, and the facility’s brilliant white interior dazzles Sue.

-Sue: This looks very swish.
-It’d be a nightmare to keep clean though.
+Sue: This is very swish.
+It must be a nightmare to keep clean, though.

 Sue: Now Leela’s calling it Gallifree!
 Does anyone working on this programme know how it’s supposed to be pronounced?

-A nurse asks Lowe why he’s wearing his protective visor indoors.
+A nurse asks Lowe why he’s wearing a protective visor indoors.

-Sue: They are by Gok Wan.
+Sue: (As Lowe) They’re from Gok Wan.
 Do you like them?

 She can’t quite believe it.

 Sue: Is it really K9?
-Is it really K9′s first story?
+Is this really K9’s first story?

-Sue: I always imagined that the Doctor built K9 when he was bored and had nothing better to do one day.
+Sue: I always imagined that the Doctor built K9 when he was bored one day.
 I didn’t know he turned up fully formed like this.

-Sue: This bloke has to die at the end.
+Sue: So this bloke must die at the end.
 If the Doctor takes K9 with him, that guy can’t survive.
-No owner gives up his dog.
+No owner ever gives up his dog.
 Unless the Doctor steals him, of course.

-Sue not only recognises Frederick Jaeger (“It’s Frank Spencer’s flying instructor again”), she also enjoys his larger than life performance.
+Not only does Sue recognise Frederick Jaeger (“It’s Frank Spencer’s flying instructor again”), she enjoys his larger than life performance.